engagement

 RISE Tutoring is a partnership between an ASU student organization and the American Muslim Women’s Association.
 The team tutors and mentors refugee children, who face challenges due to language and socioeconomic barriers, to help them become academically successful.

 BLAST was founded in the fall 2006 semester.
-The team works to create and organize new events that will build a strong community among Barrett students, past and present, and lay the foundation for longstanding traditions unique to the Honors College.
-BLAST focuses on three pillars of engagement: leadership development, social service, and the support of major honors college events.
+The team works to create and organize new events that build a strong community among Barrett students, past and present, and lay the foundation for longstanding traditions unique to the Honors College.
+BLAST focuses on three pillars of engagement: leadership development, social service and the support of major Honors College events.

 Community-Engaged Student Programs